Hongbo Wen

 I am a Ph.D. candidate in Computer Science at UC Santa Barbara, advised by Yu Feng and working closely with Dahlia Malkhi and Yanju Chen.
 Before UCSB, I received my B.Eng. from Tsinghua University.

 I develop program analysis and synthesis techniques to secure complex software systems, with applications in LLM agent security, cryptography & zero-knowledge proofs, and AI-augmented vulnerability discovery.
-My work has been supported by Ethereum Foundation, Google Security, and a16z crypto.
+My work has been funded by Ethereum Foundation and conducted in collaboration with Google Security and a16z crypto.

 Email / Google Scholar / GitHub / CV